cookieclicker98/cookieclicker98.github.io/README.md

 - It is year 1998, you are stuck home, wondering what you should do...
 You swiched on your Bindows Computer and try to surf on the internet, when Error Message pop-up.
 Will you be the ever first man, to get to the a million error promts?
 Let's find out who has the worst computer ever.
 - Cookie Clicker in style of Windows 98 - <a href="https://cookieclicker98.github.io">Play Now!</a>
-- Your goal is to smash that Bindowns 98 to complete crash and BSOD.

 ## Change Log